smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

 - You use a [forwarder](/chainlink-nodes/contracts/forwarder) contract to fulfill requests with two EOAs that look like a single address.

 :::note
-Here you are using a Forwarder contract and two EOAs for two [direct request](/chainlink-nodes/oracle-jobs/job-types/direct_request) jobs.
-Note that you can use the same strategy for different job types (e.g., VRF and OCR).
+Here you are using a forwarder contract and two EOAs for two [direct request](/chainlink-nodes/oracle-jobs/job-types/direct_request) jobs.
+You can use the same strategy for different job types, VRF and OCR.
 Supporting different job types on the same Chainlink node reduces your infrastructure and maintenance costs.
 :::

 ## Check your Chainlink node is running